MuseofMoose/SimplePracticeTakeHome/README.md

 ### App
 - Making it look less boring (particularly the side-bar).
 - Handling the browser back button.
-Clicking on the side bar to go back works but hitting back in your browser will take you to the previous route with resetting the state.
+Clicking on the side bar to go back works but hitting back in your browser will take you to the previous route without resetting the state.

 ## Prerequisites